Gender pay gap in sports: Others

 There are other factors which also affect the earning of female athletes – for example, the lack of women holding governing positions in the sports organization.
+Since many institutions involved in the process of monitoring sports do not have a demographic of women on the boards.
+Historically the rules and regulations that apply to women's sports have been introduced by men whose ideas have resulted in the disparity between the sexes.
+These differences come from the limitations applied to female athletes that are not enforced on male athletes.
 In Europe sports foundations, there are 14% of all decision-making positions which are occupied by women.
 Motherhood also reduces the earning of female athletes as they miss many chances of attending tournaments due to their physical condition.
 After the labor, it still takes time to train and rebuild the body shape.
 Pregnancy brings a commercial difference, and this mainly reflects through endorsement deals.
 Professional beach volleyball player Kerri Walsh once said that she was told to hold off on starting a new family by sponsors.
 The professional snowboarder Kimmy Fasani also faced the fear of losing her endorsement deals when she found out she is pregnant.

-Advancements are being made to reduce the impact of motherhood on wages of female athletes.
-In 2020, a new collective bargaining agreement of the WNBA included an improved maternity leave policy allowing players to receive a full salary during their parental leave.
+Pregnancy and childbirth can significantly impact an athlete's body and training regimen, necessitating an extended period for recovery and adaptation.
+Most female athletes are unable to compete during the final months of their pregnancies.
+Alysia Montano, an American track and field athlete, Olympic and World Medalist, and seven-time USA Track & Field National Champion, competed in 2014 and 2017 while she was 8 and 5 months pregnant, respectively.
+During her pregnancies, she faced the challenge of paused sponsorship contracts, including loss of pay.

+In April 2024, Alysia developed a Model Sponsorship Contract Provisions for Pregnancy and Parental Leave that all sporting organizations should adopt.
+This initiative aims to enhance existing maternity support systems, providing athletes with more time to recover and greater opportunities to requalify for funding.
+Despite her successful efforts to support other female athletes, the U.S. remains one of only six countries worldwide without a national paid parental leave program.
+Many female athletes report feeling pressured to choose between their careers and starting a family, the U.S. remains one of only six countries in the world without a national paid parental leave program and many female athletes report feeling pressure to choose between their careers and starting a family.